kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/Kaltura_API_Authentication_and_Security.md

 ## The Kaltura Session

-Every Kaltura Session is limited by one or more of the following components:
+Every KS is limited by one or more of the following components:

 * Expiry time – Can be set to a short period (1 second) up to 10 years.

-  NOTE: The player has to perform all Kaltura API calls before the user hits play, so setting this too short for player sessions may break the playback experience.
-About 30 minutes is reasonable for just playback, or you could extend the player to re-negotiate for a session if it was expired.
+**NOTE:** The player must perform all Kaltura API calls before the user hits play, so setting this too short for player sessions may break the playback experience.
+About 30 minutes is reasonable for just playback, or you could extend the player to re-negotiate for a session if it expires.

-* Number of API calls - e.g. no more than 5 API calls allowed on the KS.
+* Number of API calls - E.g., no more than 5 API calls allowed on the KS.

-  NOTE: The number of needed API calls may not be an expected number, especially if you use 3rd party plugins in the player.
-When using this limitation, make sure all API calling components in your app are known and counted in number of API calls.
+**NOTE:** The number of needed API calls may not be an expected number, especially if you use 3rd party plugins in the player.
+When using this limitation, make sure all API calling components in your application are known and counted into the number of API calls specified.

 * Specific entry playback - When limited by an Access Control Profile, approved entries must be specifically stated by passing the privilege sview:entryId.
 * Specific IP address - Limit access to the API from a specific IP or range of IPs by passing privilege **iprestrict:IPADDRESS**.